libgdx/libgdx.github.io/_pages/dev/-tutorials/setup.md

 - Android: not officially supported, but you may have success with [Andmore](https://projects.eclipse.org/projects/tools.andmore) or tinkering around with an older [ADT](https://marketplace.eclipse.org/content/android-development-tools-eclipse) version
 - For iOS: [RoboVM OSS Eclipse plugin](http://robovm.mobidevelop.com)

 ## (4.)
-Netbeans
+NetBeans
-As Netbeans is not commonly used in the libGDX community, it may prove difficult to get any help if IDE-specific issues arise.
+As NetBeans is not commonly used in the libGDX community, it may prove difficult to get any help if IDE-specific issues arise.
 {: .notice--info}

 - JDK 8+: there are different distributions, but [Adopt OpenJDK](https://adoptopenjdk.net) should fit your needs

     At the moment, libGDX projects do <u>not</u> work with JDK 16, as Gretty does not yet support Gradle 7.
 As a consequence, you are advised to use **JDK 8-15**!
    {: .notice}
-- IDE itself: [Netbeans](https://netbeans.apache.org/download/index.html) & the Netbeans Gradle Plugin
+- IDE itself: [NetBeans](https://netbeans.apache.org/download/index.html) & the NetBeans Gradle Plugin
 - Android: not officially supported.
 - iOS: not officially supported.